SecretNest/ImageStore/doc/cmdlet/SameFile/GetSameFile.md

 From Pipeline: Id

 # Return
-The record of the same file record.
+The record of the same file.

 Type: [ImageStoreSameFile](../../type/ImageStoreSameFile.md)